5 Tips on How to Care for Succulents

 Water well but not too frequently

 Succulents although being desert plants by nature, still need sufficient water to continue thriving with growth.
 If their intake of water is limited, the growth of the succulent will be hindered.
 Slow growth could be an advantage if you’re keeping succulents indoors and don’t want to keep repotting due to them stretching out, but it is not the optimal way to care for succulents.
 The best way to water your succulents and ensure development of a solid root system is to water heavily in one go and allow the soil to completely dry before watering again.
+If you have neglected your succulents, here's an article on how to save your underwatered succulents.

 Only use plant pots with drainage holes